Paper Makes Music at PCOC

 Mount Rainier

 • The morning my flight arrived at the Seattle airport the sky was exceptionally clear in contrast to what I’d anticipated based on the Northwest’s rainy reputation.
-On approach I had a magnificent view of Mount Rainier, a snow-covered conical volcano to the south east of Seattle.
+On approach, I had a magnificent view of Mount Rainier, a snow-covered conical volcano to the southeast of Seattle.
 I took this photo from the airplane (click to view enlarged photos).

 Special Guests